How to make a Gillier Pantone reactor for water injection in Diesel engines?

 3) The rod is made of stainless steel and its diameter is normally 13 mm.
 But it can be adapted to the diameter of the inner tube of the reactor in order to have a game has 1 1,5 mm.
 The length of the shaft varies in 100 150 mm for doping water.
 More powerful the motor over the rod can be shorter.

-4) to the outgoing end of the reactor, a screw cap 3 / 8 or 1 / 2 allows inspection and the possible change of the rod.
+4) At the outgoing end of the reactor, a 3/8 or 1/2 threaded plug allows inspection and possible replacement of the rod.

 5) The diameter of the outer tube after the restriction, it aims to conserve the original section of the exhaust tube around the reactor.